Francesca

 most welcome as it offers an affordable opportunity for existing fans,

-and those new to her work, to finally have a substantial collection of Woodman's imagery
+to her work, to finally have a substantial collection of Woodman's imagery

 within their library.
 This book is based around the retrospective exhibition